Originate/guide/scala/scala.md

 0. Premature optimization yada yada is not an excuse to do stupid things on purpose!

+0. Do not leave unreachable ("dead") code behind.

+0. Do not comment out code, that is what version control is for.

 0. Take advantage of simple language features that afford great power but avoid the esoteric ones, especially in the type system.

 0. Learn and use the most advanced features of your favorite text editor.
 Make sure to configure it to perform as many formatting functions for you as possible, so that you do not have to think about it: remove whitespace at end of lines, add a newline at end of file, etc. If your editor does not support even those "basic" advanced features, find yourself a better one. :-)